Seagate/TCGstorageAPI/README.md

 **Build boost**

-Open the Developer Command Prompt for VS2017 and change folder to "C:\boost_1_71_0".
-Run the command "bootstrap.bat" followed by "b2 --toolset=msvc-14.1 -j4 link=static runtime-link=static address-model=64" to build boost.
+Open the Developer Command Prompt for VS2017 and change folder to "C:\Boost\boost_1_71_0" and build boost for Python.

 **Build pysed (Visual Studio or msbuild)**